Hyperspherical Variational Auto-Encoders: VARIATIONAL AUTO-ENCODERS

 The VAE tries to solve this problem by forcing $\mathcal{M}$ to be mapped into an approximate posterior distribution that has support in the entire $\mathcal{Z}$.
 Clearly, this approach is bound to fail since the two spaces have a fundamentally different structure.
 This can likely produce two behaviors: first, the VAE could just smooth the original embedding $emb(\mathcal{M})$ leaving most of the latent space empty, leading to bad samples.
 Second, if we increase the KL term the encoder will be pushed to occupy all the latent space, but this will create instability and discontinuity, affecting the convergence of the model.
 To validate our intuition we performed a small proof of concept experiment using $\mathcal{M} = \mathcal{S}^1$, which is visualized in Figure \ref{fig:exp-toy1}.
-Note that as expected the auto-encoder in Figure \ref{fig:toy1_AE} mostly recovers the original latent space of Figure \ref{fig:toy1_orig} as there are no distributional restrictions.
+Note that as expected the auto-encoder in Figure \ref{fig:toy1_AE} mostly recovers the original latent space of Figure\ref{fig:toy1_orig} as there are no distributional restrictions.
 In Figure \ref{fig:toy1_VAE} we clearly observe for the \Nv-VAE that points collapse around the origin due to the KL, which is much less pronounced in Figure \ref{fig:toy1_VAE2} when its contribution is scaled down.
 Lastly, the \Sv-VAE almost perfectly recovers the original circular latent space.
 The observed behavior confirms our intuition.

 To solve this problem the best option would be to directly specify a $\mathcal{Z}$ homeomorphic to $\mathcal{M}$ and distributions on $\mathcal{M}$.
 However, for real data discovering the structure of $\mathcal{M}$ will often be a difficult inference task.
-Nevertheless, we believe this shows investigating VAE architectures that map to posterior distributions defined on manifolds different than the Euclidean space is a topic worth exploring.
+Nevertheless, we believe this shows that investigating VAE architectures that map to posterior distributions defined on manifolds different than the Euclidean space is a topic worth to be explored.
+In that sense, this work represents an initial step in this research direction.